SNmcdarby1/Conxia/README.md

 o Preloaded data base called fixtures
 Footer image
 •	The Footer
-o	The footer section includes links to the relevant social media sites for Conxia.
+o	The footer section includes links to the relevant social media sites for The Lounge Nail Parlor.
 The links will open to a new tab to allow easy navigation for the user. o	The footer is valuable to the user as it encourages them to keep connected via social media

 •	Gallery